numalariamodeling/hbhi-nigeria-publication-2021/README.md

 Four scripts are provided for replicating archetype-level seasonality calibrations

-1. [Helper.py](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation/seasonality_calibration_by_ds/Helpers.py): Include a function for setting priors on monthly habitats and another function for importing and processing facility-level incidence data from the Rapid Impact Assessment (RIA) study conducted by the NMEP.
+1. [Helper.py](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation/seasonality_calibration_by_ds/Helpers.py): Includes a function for setting priors on monthly habitats and another function for importing and processing facility-level incidence data from the Rapid Impact Assessment (RIA) study conducted by the NMEP.
 Incidence data is used to compare simulated incidence

 2. [seasonality_calib.py](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation/seasonality_calibration_by_ds/seasonality_calib.py): Contains a functions and scripts for calibrating seasonality